 Seraphim Alton Honeywell has been the Secretary and Treasurer of the Foundation since 2014.
 At present a member and the Treasurer of the Orthodox Parish of the Annunciation in Oxford, he first encountered the late Father Peter Scorer in the Parish of the Holy Prophet Elias in Devon, which he joined when he first became Orthodox in 1985.
 Seraphim attended many Conferences and other talks given by the late Metropolitan Anthony within the former Diocese of Sourozh.
 In 2006 he moved to jurisdiction of the Ecumenical Patriarchate and has remained there ever since; between 2006 and 2010 he was the Treasurer of the Episcopal Vicariate and a member of its Council.
 Now retired, Seraphim was a notary and solicitor working in Northamptonshire, where he still lives in a small rural hamlet.

-Ilya Umanskiy first listened to Metropolitan Anthony on BBC in 1976, at the age of 13.
-This happened in the USSR, in the full vacuum of the word of faith or religious literature available to a 13 year old boy in a Russian provincial city.
-The extent of such vacuum can be illustrated by the following story.
-BBC 30 min religious programs on Sundays at the time included the cycle of talks on the 'Our Father' prayer by Metropolitan Anthony and Father Vladimir (later Bishop Basil (Rodzyanko)).
-Unfortunately, each talk was devoted to only one phrase of the prayer.
-So it took Ilya seven weeks to get to know the whole prayer because he had to tape record the whole cycle and reconstruct the prayer from individual phrases.
+Ilya Umanskiy first listened to Metropolitan Anthony on the BBC in 1976, when he was 13.
+This happened in the USSR, when there was no religious freedom and no religious literature available to a 13 year old boy in a Russian provincial city.
+This religious vacuum can be illustrated by the following story.
+The 30 minute BBC religious broadcasts on Sundays at the time included a series of talks on the Lord’s Prayer, given by Metropolitan Anthony and Father Vladimir (later Bishop Basil (Rodzyanko)).
+Unfortunately, each talk was devoted to only one phrase of the prayer, so it took Ilya seven weeks to get to know the whole prayer because he had to tape record the whole series and reconstruct the prayer from individual phrases.

-With passage of time, this remote acquaintance with Metropolitan Anthony formed Ilya's life as a Christian.
-In the early 1980s, he was privileged to listen to Metropolitan Anthony live being present at one of his 'apartment talks' during his visit to Moscow as well as two of his later, more public talks in Moscow in the late 1980s.
-Ilya was also privileged to attend a few services at Ennismore Gardens in late 1990s, with Metropolitan Anthony leading the service.
+With the passage of time, this distant acquaintance with Metropolitan Anthony formed Ilya's life as a Christian.
+In the early 1980s, he was privileged to listen to Metropolitan Anthony live as he attended one of Metropolitan Anthony’s 'apartment talks' during his visit to Moscow, as well as two of his later, more public talks, in Moscow in the late 1980s.
+Ilya also had the privilege of attending a few services at Ennismore Gardens in late 1990s, with Metropolitan Anthony leading the service.

-In his 20s Ilya wouldn't believe there could exist people who would listen to Metropolitan Anthony and not get immediately converted.
-Being a bit more realistic now he still thinks spreading the word of Metropolitan Anthony is of great importance to the young and the old in search of the word of life.
-This motivates him to act as a trustee of MASF.
+In his 20s Ilya could not believe that there were people who had heard Metropolitan Anthony speak and were not immediately converted.
+Today he is more realistic, but he still thinks that, for both young and old in search of the Word of Life, spreading Metropolitan Anthony’s teaching is vitally important.
+This motivates him as a trustee of MASF.

-Throughout his professional carrier, Mr. Umanskiy has held various leadership roles in the international IT companies.
+Throughout his professional career, Ilya Umanskiy has held various leadership roles in international IT companies.

 Fr Stéphane Maikovsky